-In order to plan for a festive and safe event, we are mixing things up a bit and it will be different from its original format and spread across five fun-filled Sundays in October, each with a fermentation-focused workshop presented by a local leader in the industry from 11am-12:30pm at TFM at Mueller (2006 Philomena St, Austin, TX 78723).
+In order to plan for a festive and safe event, we are mixing things up a bit and it will be different from its original format and spread across five fun-filled Monday nights on Zoom in October, each with a fermentation-focused workshop presented by a local leader in the industry from 7-8:30pm.
 You can see our speaker lineup here.
-The workshops will happen outside at Mary Elizabeth Branch Park.
-Please plan to bring your own seating — picnic blankets and folding chairs are encouraged!

 Learn how to make your own soy-free miso with locally grown fresh black-eyed peas.
 Miso is a staple in Japanese kitchens and it adds a lot of depth to the food.
 It is versatile and can be added to many recipes like salad dressing, stir-fries, soup, and even ice cream.
-After demonstrating how to make miso, Jam with teach attendees how to make coconut milk based ice cream with homemade miso.
+After demonstrating how to make miso, Jam will teach attendees how to make coconut milk based ice cream with homemade miso.
 Jam will guide you through creating a base recipe for the perfect consistency from ingredients you already have.
-Register for a free ticket here.
+Watch the workshop recording here!

 By Sheena Moore of Sheena’s Pickles

 In a Pickle?
 Learn how to pickle some of your favorite vegetables and fruits to last all year long.
 Sheena can help you learn the basics of pickling and food preservation.
 After this hands-on workshop, you’ll be able to create your own pickled goods at home.
 Sheena’s Pickles uses only fresh, organic, and seasonal produce that is locally sourced here in Austin, Texas.
 In 2012, Sheena received a pickling kit for her birthday.
 With her passion ignited, Sheena’s Pickles was born.
 Fast forward to 2021, and you can find Sheena’s Pickles at Antonelli’s Cheese Shop.
-Register for a free ticket here.
+Watch the workshop recording here!

 By Uyen Pham of Killer Kimchi